 On Sept.
-3, 2019, Xi Jinping, General Secretary of the Communist Party of China (CPC) Central Committee delivered a speech during the opening ceremony of a training program for young and middle-aged officials at the Party School of the CPC Central Committee, on the topic of “struggle.”
-Although it was not a speech about China-U.S. relations, it is still considered a bellwether of Beijing’s stance on its relations with Washington.
+3, Xi Jinping, general secretary of the Communist Party of China Central Committee, delivered a speech during the opening ceremony of a training program for young and middle-aged officials at the Party School of the CPC Central Committee.
+The topic was “struggle.”
+Although it was not a speech about China-U.S. relations, it has been seen as a bellwether of Beijing’s future approach to Washington.

 This year marks the 70th anniversary of the founding of the People’s Republic of China and the 40th anniversary of the establishment of diplomatic relations between China and the United States.
-During the first two of the past seven decades, “struggle” and related discourse set the tone for the China-U.S. relations.
-This period was starkly marked with revolutionary diplomacy and the division between friend and foe.
-All efforts in contacts with foreign countries were to serve revolutionary diplomacy until the CPC’s breakup with the Soviet Union.
-As a result, China abandoned the “Leaning to One Side” policy and turned to the United States for support to combat the threat from the Soviet Union.
+During the first two decades after the founding, “struggle” and related discourse set the tone for relations.
+This period was starkly marked by revolutionary diplomacy and the distinction between friend and foe.
+All efforts related to contact with foreign countries aimed to serve revolutionary diplomacy up until the CPC’s breakup with the Soviet Union.
+As a result of that split, China abandoned its “leaning to one side” policy and turned to the United States for support to combat the threat from the USSR.

-Since President Nixon's visit to China in 1972, the rivalry between Beijing and Washington has abated.
-“Cooperation” gradually dominated their relations as China's reform and opening up has advanced and relations between the two sides have improved.
-The wish to be friend and partner with the United States has also been warmly received nationwide, thus influencing the ways to handle various difficulties between the two countries.
-However, even at the best stage of their relations, the structural contradictions between Beijing and Washington still existed.
-When the United States has taken actions that could harm China’s interests and dignity, China continues its diplomatic struggles to oppose them, albeit with restraint.
-Moreover, China’s policies towards the United States have always stressed "the combination of cooperation and struggle."
-Nevertheless, the focus of struggles in previous decades chiefly lied in issues concerning China’s national sovereignty and security, such as the Taiwan issue and Tibet issue, as well as America’s interference in China’s internal affairs under the pretext of human rights.
+Yet, even at the best stage of their relations, the structural contradictions between Beijing and Washington continued to exist.
+When the United States has taken actions that could harm China’s interests and dignity, China continued its diplomatic struggle in opposition, albeit with restraint.
+Moreover, China’s policies toward the United States have always stressed a “combination of cooperation and struggle.”
+Even so, the focus of the struggles of previous decades chiefly was on issues concerning China’s national sovereignty and security, such as the Taiwan and Tibet issues and America’s interference in China’s internal affairs under the pretext of human rights.

-Today, “struggles” show up again in the context of CPC’s call for a sprint for the nation’s rejuvenation, which states, “Developing socialism with Chinese characteristics is a long-term arduous task of historic importance, and we must be prepared to carry out a great struggle with many new historical features.”
+Today, struggle is showing up again in the context of the CPC’s call for a sprint toward national rejuvenation.
+“Developing socialism with Chinese characteristics is a long-term, arduous task of historic importance, and we must be prepared to carry out a great struggle with many new historical features,” it has stated.

-After Donald Trump came into power, his administration labeled China as America’s first “strategic competitor.”
-President Trump declared that the United States had entered a new era of great power competition.
-This in itself is a preemptive action.
-Shortly thereafter, the U.S. administration, the military and the “deep state” forces implemented measures one after another to contain the increasingly competitive China.
-These include the United States launching the trade war, provoking the Huawei incident, investigating Chinese Americans affiliated with China’s Thousand Talents Program, intervening and restricting Chinese visitors, issuing the Indo-Pacific Strategy, and increasing military deployment against China — all of which translated Uncle Sam’s aggressive words into practice.
+After Donald Trump was elected, his administration labeled China as America’s first “strategic competitor.”
+Trump declared that the United States had entered a new era of great-power competition.
+This in itself was a preemptive action.
+Shortly thereafter, the U.S. administration, the military and so-called deep state forces implemented measures one after another to contain the increasingly competitive China.
+These include the United States launching the trade war, provoking the Huawei incident, investigating Chinese-Americans affiliated with China’s Thousand Talents Program, intervening in visas and restricting Chinese visitors, issuing the Indo-Pacific Strategy and increasing military deployments against China — all of which translated Uncle Sam’s aggressive words into practice.
 The attempts of the extreme right in the United States to define China-U.S. disputes as “a clash of civilizations” have made the atmosphere even grimmer.
-The U.S. approach has caused severe damage to China’s interests and reputation, forcing China to respond and plunge China-U.S. relations into a vicious downward spiral.
+The U.S. approach has caused severe damage to China’s interests and reputation, forcing it to respond and plunging China-U.S. relations into a vicious downward spiral.

-In the ongoing China-U.S. trade war and technology cold war, the Trump administration has made several unreasonable demands including urging China to fundamentally amend its current laws and regulations.
-By inconsistently increasing tariffs on China’s exports to the United States, the Trump administration has repeatedly broken bilateral agreements reached through negotiations, and abused its judicial power by suppressing China’s high-tech enterprises, such as Huawei and ZTE.
-These actions have advanced China’s “struggles” with the United States, arousing passionate patriotism and nationalism among the Chinese people, including intellectual elites.
-Since May 2019, People’s Daily, CCTV, Xinhua News Agency and other state media have vigorously covered America’s bullying behaviors in trade and “surrenderism” in China.
-With unprecedentedly high frequency and harsh words since the reform and opening up, the media clearly signaled China’s stance of “talk or fight, take your pick.”
-This is not an emotional outlet, but rather a sign of China’s change in policy orientation.
+In the ongoing trade war and technology cold war, the Trump administration has made several unreasonable demands, such as urging China to fundamentally amend its current laws and regulations.
+By inconsistently increasing tariffs on China’s exports to the United States, the Trump administration has repeatedly broken bilateral agreements reached through negotiations and abused judicial power by suppressing China’s high-tech enterprises, such as Huawei and ZTE.
+These actions have animated China’s struggles with the United States, arousing passionate patriotism and nationalism among the Chinese people, including the intellectual elites.
+Since May this year, People’s Daily, CCTV, Xinhua News Agency and other state media have vigorously covered America’s bullying behavior in trade and “surrenderism” in China.
+With unprecedented frequency and harsh words since the beginning of reform and opening-up, the media have clearly signaled China’s stance of “talk or fight, take your pick.”
+This is not an emotional outlet but a sign of China’s change in policy orientation.

-The adjustment is an inevitable response to increasingly uncompromising U.S. strategies towards China.
+The notion of “struggle” framework has unquestionably returned to China-U.S. relations, as China views the United States as a growing threat to its development.
+Its modern foreign policies toward the United States, established in the 1970s, will see a major adjustments, which are an inevitable response to the increasingly uncompromising U.S. strategy regarding China.
 China’s point of view is that despite internal differences on specific strategies, the U.S. government has reached a consensus to impose cross-party and cross-tenure restrictions on China’s development.
-Under these circumstances, if China does not accordingly adjust its own strategies and tactics, it will be forced into a passive position and fail people’s expectations.
-In some ways, the United States has driven the adjustments carried out by China.
+Under these circumstances, if China does not adjust its own strategies and tactics accordingly, it will be forced into a passive position and fail people’s expectations.
+In some ways, the United States has driven China’s adjustments.

-The adjustment will further revise China’s mechanism of decision making and reaction towards the United States.
-The Chinese government realizes that in the future, competition and struggles against the United States will be multi-faceted.
-Every issue can produce a far-reaching effect on China’s domestic politics and overall diplomatic policies, so it will become unlikely for China to curb the effect of the issue within its own scope through political ideologies as what used to happen.
-The era of department-to-department diplomacy in China-U.S. relations since the reform and opening-up will come to an end.
-Instead, there will be a new vertical operation mode whereby the president will be in charge while the foreign affairs office and the National Security Committee (focusing on internal affairs) will work closely with each other, and finally all departments and industries will competently carry out the policies.
-Through this way, China’s policies towards the United States can be more effectively implemented and coordination within the Chinese government will be improved.
+These adjustments will further revise China’s decision-making mechanism and its reactions to the United States.
+The Chinese government realizes that in the future, competition and struggle against the United States will be multifaceted.
+Every issue can produce a far-reaching effect on China’s domestic politics and overall diplomatic policy, so it will become increasingly unlikely that China will curb the effects within its own scope through political ideology, as in the past.
+The era of department-to-department diplomacy in China-U.S. relations since the start of reform and opening-up will come to an end.
+Instead, there will be a new vertical operation mode whereby the Chinese president will be in charge, while the foreign affairs office and national security committee (focusing on internal affairs) will work closely with each other, and in the end all departments and industries will competently carry out the policies.
+In this way, China’s policy toward the United States can be more effectively implemented, and coordination within the Chinese government will be improved.

 There is no denying that once the game between a rising power and an established power is on, it will not end in the short term.
-Rather, it is destined to be a century-long competition of will, patience and wisdom.
+Rather, it is destined to be a century-long competition of wills, patience and wisdom.
 China has its own central agenda and will not be led by the nose by its counterpart.
-From China’s perspective, struggles against the United States must be carried out in a controlled manner.
-Therefore, “struggling without breaking” will still be a crucial principle so as to avoid the outbreak of another Cold or Hot War.
-However, this is not entirely determined by China’s will; if the United States is determined to fight at all costs, China shall not flinch.
+From China’s perspective, the struggle against the United States must be carried out in a controlled manner.
+Therefore, “struggling without breaking” will continue to be a crucial principle in avoiding the outbreak of war, whether cold or hot.
+However, this is not entirely determined by China: If the United States is determined to fight at all costs, China will not flinch.

-In this new era, more discourses and actions of “struggle” will be used by China in dealing with the United States.
-At the same time, China will pursue peaceful development and engage in global governance to demonstrate to other countries that China has never tried to, nor will it seek the transfer of power, compete for hegemony or expand geopolitical reach.
+In this new era, more discourse and struggle will be used by China in dealing with the United States.
+At the same time, China will pursue peaceful development and engage in global governance that demonstrates to other countries that it doesn’t seek to transfer power, compete for hegemony or expand its geopolitical reach.